Dorfieeee/Simplex/README.md

 # Simplex
-Simple and ugly program coverting .ocw files into formatted .csv files
+Simple and ugly program for specific needs.
 ### Installation
 Simplex requires [Python](https://www.python.org/downloads/) v3.9+ to run installed on your OS.
 Older versions could not work as expected.